-IEA is dedicated to the exploration and application of creativity in the processing and analysis of transference and resistance in depth oriented psychoanalytic treatment.
+IEA is dedicated to the exploration and application of creativity in the processing and analysis of transference and resistance in depth-oriented psychoanalytic treatment.

-Just as an artist’s technique is profoundly imbedded in the person in order to fully exercise aesthetic abilities, an analyst’s methodology includes a deep and comprehensive knowledge of psychoanalysis and unconscious process.
+Just as an artist’s technique is profoundly embedded in the person in order to fully exercise aesthetic abilities, an analyst’s methodology includes a deep and comprehensive knowledge of psychoanalysis and unconscious process.
 Integrating nonverbal techniques must be allied with a conscious awareness of the ongoing implications of transference and countertransference.
 This is something we address regularly in our coursework and supervision.

-Student Representative: Vanessa Bright
+Secretary: Vanessa Hannah Bright